 Two interesting by-products of our research should also be mentioned.
-One aspect of coarse theory which always used to be a bit awkward to work with is the notion of coarse homotopy, because its appearence is somewhat different from that of a topological homotopy: A coarse homotopy between two maps $X\to Y$ is a coarse map $H\colon X\times \Z\to Y$ such that the two maps can be identified with two restrictions of $H$ to certain subspaces of the form $X_\rho^\rho\coloneqq\{(x,\rho(x))\mid x\in X\}$,\footnote{The reason for this strange notation will become apparent in \Cref{sec:coarsehomotopies,sec:flasquenessimplieshomotopyinvariance}.} where $\rho$ is a bornological map.
-It is not only inconvenient, that these boundaries $X_\rho^\rho$ of the homotopy are somewhat hidden inside of the definition, but also that the canonical coarse maps $X_\rho^\rho\to X$ do not even have to be coarse equivalences for general bornological $\rho$, so the inverse $X\to X_\rho^\rho\subset X\times \Z$ may be non-coarse.
-Furthermore, it is in general also not possible to simply concatenate two homotopies and hence transitivity of the homotopy relation is a priory not given.
+One aspect of coarse theory which always used to be a bit awkward to work with is the notion of coarse homotopy, because its appearance is somewhat different from that of a topological homotopy: A coarse homotopy between two coarse maps $X\to Y$ is a map $H\colon X\times \Z\to Y$ with certain properties (cf.~Definition~\ref{def:originalcoarsehomotopy}) such that the two maps can be identified with two restrictions of $H$ to certain subspaces of the form $X_\rho^\rho\coloneqq\{(x,\rho(x))\mid x\in X\}$,\footnote{The reason for this strange notation will become apparent in Sections~\ref{sec:coarsehomotopies} and~\ref{sec:flasquenessimplieshomotopyinvariance}.} where $\rho$ is a bornological map.
+It is not only inconvenient that these boundaries $X_\rho^\rho$ of the homotopy are somewhat hidden inside of the definition, but also that the canonical coarse maps $X_\rho^\rho\to X$ do not even have to be coarse equivalences for general bornological $\rho$, so the inverse $X\to X_\rho^\rho\subset X\times \Z$ may be non-coarse.
+Furthermore, it is in general also not possible to simply concatenate two homotopies and hence transitivity of the homotopy relation is a priori not given.
 These problems can be solved, and many authors do so, by assuming that the maps $\rho$ are not only bornological but even controlled.
 However, for most applications it is not really necessary to restrict the notion of coarse homotopies in this way.